tarunsachdeva/blog/_posts/2018-09-21-web3-designing-networks-tokens.markdown

 The core capability here is the ability to transfer digital assets in a way that prevents double spending.
 All transactions are openly written onto a shared ledger, so when an asset is sent it cannot be used again by the sender.
 A digital asset can be transferred like money moving between accounts.

-This is a powerful capability - because a it allows _money_ to become a [native function](https://twitter.com/brian_armstrong/status/1033050236963323904) of a protocol.
+This is a powerful capability - because it allows us to create a digital asset that has  scarcity, allowing it to behave like real money.
+Put another way, the ability to _program money_ can now be [built into](https://twitter.com/brian_armstrong/status/1033050236963323904) a protocol.

 With tokens, every protocol can now have an associated marketplace that can serve multiple purposes to benefit the protocol.